angel-ibm/datagovernance/docs/basic.md

         | jq -r .access_token)

     ```
+If you are **not** working on the IBM Cloud, the endpoint of the call may be different.
+Look at the Level 4 PoX Section in this documentation and review the authentication cells provided in the notebooks.

 ## Common Tasks

-Provided that the issuer of the call has been granted with the proper rights, the following tasks can be easily performed using the API and will be exercised in this chapter:
+Provided that the issuer of the call has been granted with the proper rights, the following tasks can be easily performed using the API and will be exercised in this chapter (click on the REST Call to get mor information):

 |REST Call    | Description                          |
 | ----------- | ------------------------------------ |